 Andrew Twigg

-Andrew is Associate Teaching Professor at the Carnegie Mellon University School of Design, where he teaches interaction for digital systems, prototyping, design fundamentals, visual communication, design systems, and designing for collaboration.
+Andrew is Associate Teaching Professor at the Carnegie Mellon University School of Design, where he teaches and advises on interaction design topics including digital systems, prototyping, design fundamentals, visual communication, design systems, AI-integrated design workflows and processes, and designing for collaboration,.
 He is also an independent designer focused on design and organizational strategy, user experience, user interface, and branding.

 Prior to establishing Andrew Twigg Design Studio, LTD, he lived in Chicago where he worked at startups and in agencies on established and emerging consumer and business-to-business brand, design, and content strategy, digital design, and SEO.

-Andrew is former board Treasurer of AIGA, the professional association for design.
-He sits on the advisory board to AIGA Pittsburgh; has served as the Presidents Council Chair of AIGA, President of AIGA Pittsburgh, and is emeritus Board of Directors for DesignInquiry, a conference-alternative design research organization.
-He sits on the board of FULLTIME, a Pittsburgh collaborative celebrating local creative entreprenuership.
+Andrew is former board Treasurer and Presidents Council Chair of AIGA, the professional association for design; he also served as the President of AIGA Pittsburgh and advisory board to AIGA Pittsburgh.
+He is emeritus Board of Directors for DesignInquiry, a conference-alternative design research organization.
+He sat on the board of FULLTIME, a Pittsburgh collaborative celebrating local creative entrepreneurship.
 He has written for AIGA Voice and UnderConsideration, and has had articles published internationally in DesignTaxi and AIGA Speaks, China.